rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 Follow [this tutorial](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/) to set up a private ssh key for your droplet.
 Create the key on your computer, and add it to the droplet.

 Then, using the command line, SSH into your server like so:
 ```bash
 ssh -i ~/path/to/publickey.pem root@<your-domain-ip>
 ```

+(The .pem extension is used on mac, linux keys needs no extension.)

 <br/><br/><br/><br/>